 - Part IX: The Lord of the Scroll – The Lord of Hosts

 (3) Bondservant (Doulos) – one who is willingly in a permanent relationship of service to another.
-The will of the servant being completely consumed in the will of the master.
+The will of the servant is completely consumed by the will of the master.

 (7) Furthermore, if the wise men had visited during the birth of Jesus and given their gifts of Gold, Frankincense, and Myrrh to Joseph and Mary, they would have been able to afford a lamb for the burnt offering portion of Mary’s purification ceremony which took place 40 days after the birth of Jesus (Leviticus 12:1-5).
 Consequently, they would have violated the Law of Purification when presenting sacrifices of a pair of doves or two young pigeons, which was allowed for the poor but not for those that could afford a lamb (Luke 2:22-24.
 Leviticus 12:6-8).